stuartcryan/lastpass-alfred-workflow/README.md

 Simple yet powerful integration with the Lastpass CLI so you can now get your passwords out of your Lastpass vault and straight into the clipboard from within Alfred.

-##Version 1.4.8 update

-Same as Stuart's v1.4.7, just a single minor change: if no folder/category is set for an entry in LastPass the CLI returns the literal text "(none)", which is then displayed in Alfred.
-Remove it (as well as translations in other languages).

 ##Version 1.4.7 update - Please Read
 ###-----------------------------------------------------------